Richard Montgomery: Recovery

 In Britain, Montgomery recovered his health.
 He associated with Whig Members of Parliament, who generally supported the colonists in their demands for more political freedom.
-Montgomery became friends with several prominent Whigs, among them Isaac Barre, Edmund Burke, and Charles James Fox.
+Montgomery became friends with several prominent Whigs such as Isaac Barré, Edmund Burke, and Charles James Fox.
 While stationed in Britain, Montgomery spent much of his time discussing politics with these three men.
 He began to question the British Government's policies.
 In 1768, with the 17th Foot back in England, he began a recruitment drive; before it began, his company was only 17 men.
 He also became engaged; however, his fiancée proved to be untrue, and the engagement was broken.

 After being passed over for promotion in 1771, likely because of his political affiliations, he sold his commission for about £1,500 and left the military in 1772.
 He then bought scientific instruments (microscopes, a barometer and hygrometer), surveying tools, and draftsmen's tools, and sailed for America in July of that year.
-He had decided to never marry or take up arms again, and to become a gentleman farmer.
+He had decided never to marry or take up arms again and to become a gentleman farmer.